Flat Rock Playhouse

 Flat Rock Playhouse is a professional, non-profit theatre located in the village of Flat Rock, NC known for quality productions of popular musicals, comedies, and dramas.
-In 1937, under the direction of Robroy Farquhar, a group of actors organized themselves as the Vagabond Players.
-Around 1940, the Vagabond players settled in the Blue Ridge region of Western North Carolina.
-In 1952, the group purchased an 8-acre area of land in the Village of Flat Rock, where the theatre is currently located.
 In 1961, the theatre was named the State Theatre of North Carolina by the North Carolina General Assembly.

+History

+In 1937, under the direction of Robroy Farquhar, a group of actors in New York City organized themselves as the Vagabond Players and read plays for performance.
+In 1939, the troupe performed in Bedford Springs, Pennsylvania, for the summer.

+Farquhar came to Hendersonville, N.C., in 1940 and discovered a 150-year-old grist mill at Highland Lake Camp.
+He opened a playhouse inside the former mill for the summer.
+After the group's 1941 season, Farquhar was drafted into the U.S. Army for World War II and the theatre business was put on hold.